Poornima-Muthukumar/DATA512/data-512-a1/README.md

 ## Description:

-The goal of this project is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2021
-For this project, we combine data about Wikipedia page traffic from two different Wikimedia REST API endpoints into a single dataset, perform some simple data processing steps on the data, and then analyze that data.
+The goal of this project is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2021.
+For this project, we combine data about Wikipedia page traffic from two different Wikimedia REST API endpoints into a single dataset, perform some data processing steps on the data, and then analyze that data.

 ## Data Source:
 In order to measure Wikipedia traffic from 2008-2021, we collect data from two different API endpoints, the Legacy Pagecounts API and the Pageviews API.

-The Legacy Pagecounts API (documentation, endpoint) provides access to desktop and mobile traffic data from December 2007 through July 2016.
+The Legacy Pagecounts API ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts), [endpoint](https://wikimedia.org/api/rest_v1/#/Pagecounts_data_(legacy)/get_metrics_legacy_pagecounts_aggregate_project_access_site_granularity_start_end)) provides access to desktop and mobile traffic data from December 2007 through July 2016.

-The Pageviews API (documentation, endpoint) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through last month.
+The Pageviews API ([documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews), [endpoint](https://wikimedia.org/api/rest_v1/#/Pageviews_data/get_metrics_pageviews_aggregate_project_access_agent_granularity_start_end)) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through last month.

 ## Terms of Use
 The use of Wikipedia data is subject to the Wikimedia Foundation Terms of Use (TOU).
 A summary of these TOU, along with the complete terms are available here.